Rossignol 4S Ski Value Guide

 The typical price range for Rossignol 4S Ski is $45 - $50 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Physical condition of the fiberglass topsheet, specifically looking for chips or sun-fading of the purple pigment.
+- Cosmetic condition of the top sheet, specifically looking for chips or fading in the iconic purple graphics.

-• The presence and functional state of the original Marker M46 racing bindings.
+- The functional state of the Marker M46 racing bindings, though these are often considered 'non-indemnified' for modern use.

-• Historical provenance or evidence of use in specific late-80s racing circuits.
+- Historical provenance, such as original shop stickers or evidence of use in specific regional racing circuits.

 How to Identify Rossignol 4S Ski?

-• Verify the presence of the 'VAS' (Vibration Absorbing System) branding on the fiberglass topsheet.
+- Verify the presence of the 'VAS' (Vibration Absorbing System) branding on the top sheet near the tips.

-• Confirm the 'Made in France' origin stamp typically located near the tail or under the binding plate.
+- Confirm the 'Made in France' origin mark typically located near the tail or under the binding plate.

 History of Rossignol 4S Ski